LudwigBoess/GadgetUnits.jl/README.md

 - `γ_CR = 4.0/3.0`: Adiabatic index of cosmic ray component.
 - `xH = 0.76`:      Hydrogen fraction of the simulation, if run without chemical model.

-This returns an object of type `GadgetPhysicalUnits` with the following properties:
+This returns an struct of type `GadgetPhysicalUnits` with the following properties:

 | Field Name | Meaning |
 |:--- |:--- |